Project name: Exmouth Marine Infrastructure

-Current phase: Pre-feasibility
+Current phase: On hold

 Exmouth is widely acknowledged by the cruise industry as a transformational cruise destination capped by its status as World Heritage Area.
 With its ‘bucket-list’ tourism experiences, strategic north-west cape location and proximity to South East Asia, the ability to bring Exmouth on-line as a guaranteed transit-port will be the evolution of Western Australia’s cruise sector and an economic imperative for the State.
 However, Exmouth does not possess suitable and reliable marine infrastructure.

 The current Exmouth Boat Harbour is designed to service recreational and commercial vessels up to 35 metres in length.
 Cruise ships anchor offshore and transfer patrons to shore using tender vessels, a lengthy process that is vulnerable to windy weather.
 To redress this gap and provide integral job-creating infrastructure, the Commission has investigated a range of solutions and sites.

 - In June 2019, ACIL Allen Consulting was engaged by Gascoyne Development Commission to undertake an Options Assessment and Economic Benefit Assessment of options to invest in new marine infrastructure at Exmouth.
 To assist in this task, ACIL Allen engaged marine engineering firm BMT Group to provide engineering advice and analysis.
 This included the development of initial concept drawings.

 - Overall, the study found that there are likely to be net benefits to Western Australia associated with the provision of the new marine infrastructure in order of between $128 million and $154.1 million over the life of the new infrastructure.
 In a Benefit Cost Assessment framework, the Benefit Cost Ratio of the new infrastructure is estimated to be between 1.99 and 2.52 –